-Parents must call the school by 8:00 a.m. to notify John Glenn Middle School if their child will be absent or tardy that day.
-The Absence Line is 781-275-3201, extension 5500.
-This parent-verification must include a reason for said absence or late arrival.
-Absences will be documented in accordance with the classifications described in the section below called Classifications of Absences and Late Arrivals.
+Parents must call the school by 8:15 a.m. to notify Lane School if their child will be absent or tardy that day.
+The Absence Line is 781-275-7606.
+This parent verification must include a reason for said absence or late arrival.
+Absences will be documented in accordance with the classifications described in the section below-called Classifications of Absences and Late Arrivals.